 In those systems, Life Energy is thought to circulate through well-defined Energy Channels (canals or pathways).
 Along these channels one finds important Energy Points (Vital Points, Acupoints, or Acupressure Points), which can be manipulated for physical, psychological, and spiritual health benefits, via, for instance, massage techniques, herbal medicine, meditation, acupressure, reflexology techniques, or acupuncture, among others.

 The Vital Points that are located along the Energy Channels are, depending on the traditional medicine system, also considered Reflexology Points (which can influence body and organ systems), minor energy distribution or transformation centers, or “windows” i.e. connections between the physical and subtle body, or between body and mind.

-Without diving deeply in the theory and practices around Life Energy, the core idea is that blockages of the free flow of Life Energy through the body’s Energy Channels (canals or pathways) will cause health discomforts and illnesses.
-As such, most Asian traditional medicine practices focus on releasing hindrances and blockages in those channels.
+The core idea here is that blockages or breaks in the free flow of Vital Life Energy through the body’s Energy Channels will cause physical, psychological, and spiritual health discomforts and illnesses.
+As such, most traditional medicine practices focus on clearing hindrances in those pathways or even “repairing” Energy Channels.

-Depending on the tradition, different names (and slightly different functions) are given to the Energy Channels.
-For instance, in Traditional Chinese Medicine (TCM), the energy channels are called Meridians.
-In Indian Ayurveda Medicine the names of the channels are the Nadis, and in Thai Traditional Medicine the Sib Sen. Note that Energy Canals cannot be seen with the eye or proven by modern technology; they are considered to be invisible.
+Depending on the tradition, different names, trajectories, and functions are attributed to the Energy Channels.
+For instance, in Traditional Chinese Medicine (TCM) and in Traditional Japanese Medicine (TJM), the Energy Channels are called Meridians.
+In Indian Ayurveda the names of the channels are the Nadis, and in Thai Traditional Medicine they are called the Sib Sen. Note that Energy Channels cannot be seen with the eye or proven by modern technology; they are considered to be invisible.

-In many traditional systems, the energy channels are thought to start or converge around the navel, and as such much therapeutic work is done in that area also, using acupressure and other massage techniques.
+In many traditional medicine systems, the Energy Channels are thought to start or converge around the navel, and as such much therapeutic work is done in that area also, using acupressure and other massage techniques.